aletgn/b-fade/docs/_pages/bgnd_overview.rst

 - :math:`D` is a dataset.

-- :math:`\theta` is the aggregated vector of the El Haddad parameters.
+- :math:`\theta` is the aggregated vector of the trainable parameters.